 The Whiting-Turner Contracting Company, one of the largest private companies in the Baltimore region, will soon relocate its headquarters for the first time in more than 50 years.

-The 150,000-square-foot office building will be designed by the national architect Gensler and is expected to be completed in late 2028.
+The 150,000-square-foot office building will be designed by Diane Hoskins, of the national architecture firm Gensler.
+It is expected to be completed in late 2028 and will be located on six acres toward the front of Goucher’s campus, along Dulaney Valley Drive.

 “In the entire history of our company, and that’s 116 years, we’ve never had a building of our own,” Tim Regan, Whiting-Turner’s president and CEO, said in an interview Wednesday.